EthicSpectra/Flask_project/README.md

-# URL Shortener
+# Project Name : URL Shortener
+# .
 Generate short URLs for long links.
+# .
 Store mappings in a database.
+# .
 Redirect users when they visit the short URL